darkecology/wsrdata/README.md

      The scans and annotations in the json are 0-indexed.
     - **prepare_dataset_v0.1.0\*.py** is based on the above template and generates the dataset in [2] in the COCO format.
     See **prepare_dataset_v0.1.0_help/README.md** for details.
+    - **add_lon_lat_to_json.ipynb** is to post-hoc update each annotation dictionary in roosts_{v0.0.1, v0.1.0}.json to
+    include longitude and latitude information, which didn't existing in our previous construction of the json files, and have slightly neater key names.
+This notebook outputs the official roosts_{v0.0.1, v0.1.0}.json.

 - **src/wsrdata** implements functions relevant to dataset preparation and analyses:
     - **download_radar_scans.py** downloads radar scans